intel/cloudeebus/README.md

 Examples
 --------

+### dbus-tools

-  * The /doc/dbus-tools folder contains dbus-send and dbus-register test pages.
+The /doc/dbus-tools folder contains dbus-send and dbus-register test pages.
 Cloudeebus runs in opendoor mode, the dbus-tools pages have no manifest.

 	cloudeebus.py --debug --opendoor &
 	firefox ./doc/dbus-tools/dbus-register.html ./doc/dbus-tools/dbus-send.html &

+### sample

-  * The /doc/sample folder contains a working sample using credentials, whitelist and manifest.
+The /doc/sample folder contains a working sample using credentials, whitelist and manifest.
 Cloudeebus runs with credentials and a whitelist that are matched by the sample page manifest.